galder-max/USARCtiming/README.md

 ## Content

-The R code contains functions for plotting and timing, as well as a pipeline which:
+The R code contains functions for plotting and timing, as well as a pipeline which does the following:
 1. load libraries, genome driver genes
 2. read in copy number profiles and snv calls
 3. infer whole genome duplication status (mode of the major allele)